Skip to content

 4. Parliament Building

-Hungarian Parliament building is probably the main place to visit on Budapest long weekend.
-Neo gothic styled Parliament building is parallel with the Danube river and the best way to see that huge building at its fullest is from the other side of the Danube (Buda side) or on the river (boat tours).
-I recommend visiting Parliament building during the night when you can witness that beauty with all lights on the building.
+The Hungarian Parliament building is probably the main place to visit on the Budapest long weekend.
+Neo-gothic-styled Parliament building is parallel to the Danube River and the best way to see that huge building at its fullest is from the other side of the Danube (Buda side) or on the river (boat tours).
+I recommend visiting the Parliament building at night when you can witness that beauty with all the lights on the building.

 5. St. Stephen’s Basilica